Get Away From It All With These 17 Money-Saving Cruise Tips

 Royal Caribbean, Celebrity and Norwegian cruise lines offer “repricing” options (meaning “get the lower price now offered”) after you book.
 Each cruise line has different rules.

-For example, on Royal Caribbean, if the price of your cruise fare drops anytime up to 48 hours before your sail date, you can receive the difference as a non-refundable onboard credit after the final payment or as a rate adjustment before the final payment.
+For example, on Royal Caribbean, if the price of your cruise fare drops within 48 hours after booking, you can receive the difference as a non-refundable onboard credit after the final payment or as a rate adjustment before the final payment.

 This is a win-win situation, as booking earlier lets you avoid price hikes, and you have the ability to reprice if the rate goes down.